-- Adhering to the competitive selection process identified in the TAP; - Ensuring at least fifty percent of the total affordable units committed in their target area will be dedicated to serving a family population; and - Demonstrating that either (1) building permits or (2) certificates of occupancy were issued for an equivalent number of newly constructed residential, market rate rental units or newly constructed for-sale housing units within the target area within the eighteen months preceding the development application to OHFA. - o For these purposes, "market rate" is defined as units that are not rent- or incomerestricted and are available to the general public.
-Any market rate unit that is included within the proposed development may be used to satisfy this requirement.
-The city may submit both building permits and certificates of occupancy for the
+- Adhering to the competitive selection process identified in the TAP; - Ensuring at least fifty percent of the total affordable units committed in their target area will be dedicated to serving a family population; and - Demonstrating that either (1) building permits or (2) certificates of occupancy were issued for an equivalent number of newly constructed residential, market rate rental units or

-&lt;sup>8 In its sole discretion, OHFA will consider the following development types to be newly constructed for leveraging purposes: new construction; gut rehabilitation/substantial rehabilitation; adaptive reuse of non-residential structures; and/or the demolition and rebuilding of vacant buildings that were not habitable.
+&lt;sup>7 In its sole discretion, OHFA will consider the following development types to be newly constructed for leveraging purposes: new construction; gut rehabilitation/substantial rehabilitation; adaptive reuse of non-residential structures; and/or the demolition and rebuilding of vacant buildings that were not habitable.
 Moderate rehabilitations will not be considered.
 Developments involving any element of rehabilitation or repair of existing structures must be supported by clear evidence demonstrating that the construction will result in a housing unit that was not recently available for residential purposes at any income range.